 There is an extraordinary level of depth to every David Yarrow photograph.
-Not only are the images captivating, each holds a story of incredible persistence, knowledge and creativity – you can’t leave anything to chance when working in truly remote and inhospitable regions, especially when attempting to capture the world’s most dangerous and unpredictable animals with a level of intimacy that requires the camera being just a few feet from the subject.
+Not only are the images captivating, but each also holds a story of incredible persistence, knowledge, and creativity – you can’t leave anything to chance when working in truly remote and inhospitable regions, especially when attempting to capture the world’s most dangerous and unpredictable animals with a level of intimacy that requires the camera being just a few feet from the subject.
 Extraordinary images demand an extraordinary amount of planning.

 Few people have the skill and ability to pull this all together with an authority that demonstrates that photography is a fine art – it’s why a David Yarrow is so instantly recognisable as a David Yarrow.
 In this two-part series, David shares the stories behind 10 of his stand-out images: the highs; the lows; the dangers; and the perseverance needed to get the final result.